BadBert2401/sales-forecast-4weeks/README.md

 ## Dataset description and preprocessing

 This project focuses on time series forecasting using historical sales data.
-The dataset includes information about invoices, stock codes, descriptions, quantities, dates, prices, customer IDs, countries, and total sales After preprocessing the dataset inclues the weekly aggregated sales
+The dataset includes information about invoices, stock codes, descriptions, quantities, dates, prices, customer IDs, countries, and total sales After preprocessing the dataset includes the weekly aggregated sales.

 ## Stationarity Test